Whiskey Pete's: Closure

 On December 20, 2024, Whiskey Pete's closed.
 In March 2025, Clark County gave permission to Affinity to allow the hotel to be closed for up to three years.
 It has initial approval to be closed for two years with the possibility of two six month extensions allowing for a three-year closure.
 Affinity plans to repurpose their properties in Primm to serve more as travel resources for motorists driving in from California.
 The development of the Southern Nevada Supplemental Airport, which would serve as a second airport for the Las Vegas Valley has also been cited as a reason for the redevelopment.

 Bonnie and Clyde's death car

 The automobile in which Bonnie and Clyde were killed was on display in the lobby of Whiskey Pete's until the COVID-19 pandemic.
 In the 1990s, the vehicle was exhibited for several years at Primm Valley Resort and Terrible's Gold Ranch Casino in Verdi before being returned to Whiskey Pete's in July 2011.
-It was then moved back to Primm Valley Resort briefly before being moved to Buffalo Bill's in late 2022, where it resided until 2025 when it was moved back to Primm Valley Resorts after the closure of Buffalo Bill's.
+It was then moved back to Primm Valley Resort briefly before being moved to Buffalo Bill's in late 2022, where it resided until 2025 when it was moved back to Primm Valley Resort after the closure of Buffalo Bill's.